exah/exah/CV.md

 ## Summary

 Web Software Engineer with ~12 years of experience.
 I began my journey in design, transitioned into web development, and eventually took on leadership roles, guiding teams.
-I'm proficient in creating design systems, love working on component libraries, tools, and enhancing user experience.
+I'm proficient in creating design systems, love working on libraries, tools, and enhancing user experience.
 I've participated in a wide range of projects, from design-focused non-profits to fintech startups.

 ### Web Software Engineer @ [Apron Payments](https://getapron.com) <br /> September 2022 - Now